tide-foundation/Tide-h4x-for-Privacy/README.md

    ```
    </details>

-1. Open appsettings.ork1.json and fill in the credentials you created in the previous section.
 1. Run your ORK nodes with the following commands in seperate terminals:
     ```
     dotnet run "https://localhost:5401" --environment "Ork1"